Administration order

 Possession order

-An order made by the court permitting a lender or landlord to evict the person living in the property.
+An order by the courts for a creditor or landlord to evict a person living in the property.

 Payment protection insurance (PPI)